cororok/dynamic-query/README.md

 ## What is it?
 It is a **java database framework** located between low level JDBC and high level ORM.
-* **Low level JDBC** - You can achieve the best performace but it's annoying.
+* **Low level JDBC** - You can achieve the best performance but it's annoying.
 * **ORM** - It's convenient but hard for complex joins and some restrictions.

 ## features
 **1. plain SQL.**
-It doesn't use XML or other formats containg redundant tags.
+It doesn't use XML or other formats containing redundant tags.
 But it uses the native SQL with minimal syntax.
 It doesn't even use " or '.
 See below an example file *sample.sql*.
 It looks like just a saved query with name *listUsers*.

 ```sql